 You have to leave the underfloor heating on all the time.

 While most of today’s underfloor heating products have been specially designed to be left on all the time, both efficiently and safely, it doesn’t mean that you have to leave it on 24/7.

 These products have a very quick response time which means they heat up quickly, so you only need to run the underfloor heating at times when you actually require heating.
 You can also control your system with the help of an intelligent thermostat.
 These thermostats are designed to monitor the air and floor temperatures and automatically switch the system on when you need it.
 This means you can look forward to walking into a warm home at the end of the day knowing it’s completely economical and efficient.

 You can’t install underfloor heating in a house that already exists.

 It’s true that some products tend to be easier to install in newer buildings before the floor is even installed.
 But, that doesn’t mean existing homes have to miss out on underfloor heating.
 Some products are designed to go on top of the floor just below the floor covering.
 This makes for quick and easy installation.

 It’s when it comes to fitting products into the subfloor that things get complicated.

 You can’t use underfloor heating under wood or carpet flooring.

 Here’s the best news yet.
-You can use underfloor heating under most types of floor coverings.
+You can use this style of heating under most types of floor coverings.

 There is actually an array of different heating products on the market for all major floor coverings.
 So, it really doesn’t matter if you have carpeted floors, wooden floors or tiles, you can still enjoy the benefits of underfloor heating.